a0m4a0n3/a0m4a0n3/README.md

 # 👋 Hi, I'm Aman Gupta

-I'm a final-year Computer Science student passionate about building intelligent systems that solve real-world problems.
-I enjoy working on challenging tech, especially in the areas of AI, backend engineering, and optimization algorithms.
+I am a Computer Science graduate with a strong passion for developing intelligent systems using artificial intelligence, machine learning, and backend technologies.
+I specialize in building scalable, real-world solutions that combine clean design with robust logic.
 ---

 ## 💼 Experience